-Born in 1990 in New Zealand, Benjamin studied at the Yehudi Menuhin School and the Royal College of Music where he was awarded the prestigious Queen Elizabeth the Queen Mother Rose Bowl.
-In 2013 he won 1st Prize and the audience prize at the Windsor Festival International Violin Competition, and was selected for representation by Young Classical Artists Trust.
+Born in 1990 in New Zealand, Benjamin studied at the Yehudi Menuhin School and the Royal College of Music where he was awarded the Queen Elizabeth the Queen Mother Rose Bowl.
+He was selected by Young Classical Artists Trust in 2013 and in the same year won 1st Prize at the Windsor International Competition.

 Hugely popular in New Zealand Benjamin returns whenever he is able, to give concerts and appear on radio and television.
 He moved to the UK in 1998 with his family to study at the Yehudi Menuhin School, on the recommendation of Nigel Kennedy.
 He is very grateful to be awarded Honorary Membership of the Rotary Club of Port Nicholson for his commitment to children’s charities.

-Benjamin is plays on a Tononi violin (1709) on generous loan from a private individual.
+Benjamin plays on a Tononi violin (1709) on generous loan from a private individual.

 "Baker brings to every track here an attractive, sonorous quality of tone and expression, demonstrating an impressive talent."